 PRA cord1

-The researchers at Helsinki Yliopisto and Folkhälsan Institute have found the gene mutation which causes PRA in Curlycoated Retrievers.
-They found gene mutation which causes PRA-type called CORD1.
+The researchers at Helsinki Yliopisto and Folkhälsan Institute found the RPGRIP1-gene mutation which causes PRA-type called CORD1 in Curly Coated Retrievers.

-Based on the results, the carrier frequency in the breed is quite high.
+PRA is recessively inherited (affected dogs have got mutation from both parents) with low penetrance.
+Based on the results, the carrier frequency in the dog population in general as well as in Curly Coated Retrievers is quite high (Donner et al 2023).
 Using only genetically healthy dogs may lead to decrease of the breed’s gene pool and cause increase of some other inherited diseases.
 This is why carrier dogs as well as genetically affected dogs can be used for breeding with a genetically healthy dog.
+Additionally, taking into consideration of the current findings and the low penetrance of the RPGRIP1-mutation by it self, breeder may use discretion regarding the use of carriers.

 You can find the results of some tested Curlies in the voluntary database as an attachment.
 In the dababase you can find the results from Finland, Germany, Australia, the Netherlands, Russia, Lithuania, Denmark, UK and so on.
 Please, fill the form for inclusion your dog’s results in the database.